oliviergimenez/intro_spatialR/README.md

 # Introduction to GIS and mapping in R using the `sf` package

 In this repo, you will find the slides of my introduction to GIS and mapping in R using the `sf` package.
+The presentation is available [here](https://oliviergimenez.github.io/introspatialR/).
-Clone or download the repo, then just open the Rmd file and Knit it :smiley:

-The data are mostly big shapefiles that you can download directly from [here](https://mycore.core-cloud.net/index.php/s/4xknhWGhp2PqRsJ).
+To reproduce the slides, you may clone or download the repo, then just open the Rmd file and Knit it :smiley: The data are mostly big shapefiles that you can download directly from [here](https://mycore.core-cloud.net/index.php/s/4xknhWGhp2PqRsJ).

-Alternatively, I also provide the html and the pdf (which I built using the awesome xaringan::decktape() function).

 The first version of the slides was released on Feb 8, 2019.